Fonobong/osticket-prereqs/README.md

 <img src="https://i.imgur.com/3jV6H6c.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Click start, and type IIS then right click to run the application as an administrator.
-When it loads, click PHP Manager, click Register new PHP version and browse to the PHP folder on the Windows C: drive, and click "php.cgi".
+Click start, and type IIS then right click the application to run "Internet Information Systems Manager" an administrator.
+When it loads, click PHP Manager, click "Register new PHP version" and browse to the PHP folder on the Windows C: drive, and click "php.cgi".
 Open it then press ok.
-Next, reload the webserver.
+Next, reload the webserver by clicking the green refresh symbol on the right side.
 </p>
 <br />